 Silver status lets you get some small perks at VIP hotels like free breakfast or an early check-in and gets you 10% more points.
 When I was a silver member, I never stayed at the VIP hotels, so I can’t tell you if you actually get these points.

-Finally, if you stay 15 eligible hotel nights or spend $10,000 per year on Expedia, you reach the Gold status – the most prestigious status of Expedia Rewards.
+Finally, if you stay collect 25 trip segments or elements, you reach the Gold status – the most prestigious status of Expedia Rewards.
 As a gold member, you get some nice perks at VIP hotels, you get free room upgrades at VIP hotels (when available) and 30% more points.

 So many people get curious about the promise of free upgrades in VIP hotels, does it actually work and do you ever get upgraded?